MA in Public Relations and Digital Communications

 Academic Progression

-On completion of the Level 9 MA in Public Relations and Digital Communications, students may progress onto a range of Level 10 Doctoral programmes on the National Qualifications Framework.
-The Postgraduate QQI validation means that your qualification is recognised not only in Ireland and Europe but throughout the world.
+On completion of this Level 9 MA in Public Relations and Digital Communications, graduates may progress onto a range of Level 10 Doctoral programmes on the National Qualifications Framework.
+As a QQI validated postgraduate programme, this qualification is recognised not only in Ireland and Europe but throughout the world.

 Career Progression

-Through the MA in Public Relations and Digital Communications, you will have gained valuable professional experience, built a strong portfolio and covered a diverse range of media.
+Upon completion of this MA in Public Relations and Digital Communications, graduates will have gained valuable professional experience, built a strong portfolio and covered a diverse range of media.
 Graduates of this programme are regularly employed as PR practitioners and media content creators in public relations firms and in the press and communications departments of companies and NGOs.
 Graduates also work as journalists, news researchers and broadcast production managers across web, radio, TV, video and print media.
-A sample of recent graduates’ job titles include:
+A sample of recent graduates’ job titles includes: